 The desire to understand the world motivates thinkers in all cultures.
 Joseph Campbell collected meaningful stories from all over the world.
 Therefore, we should not be surprised if even rationalists, skeptics, and progressives lived in prehistoric societies.
 A religious expert from 30,000 BC would resemble a religious scholar today, and an atheist from 30,000 BC would have the same doubts as atheists today.

-Do not assume the brain got bigger after it invented civilization.
-Our ancestor’s brains were about the same size as ours.
+Do not assume the brain got bigger after the invention of civilization.
+Our ancestors’ brains were about the same size as ours.
 Homo sapiens have had large brains for over 100,000 years (Tattersall, 2008 ch.
 6), while modern civilization has been around for less than 12,000 years.
 Species related to homo sapiens, such as Neanderthals and Heidelbergensis, also had large brains.

-Civilized scholars used modern educational methods to become specialized in a few kinds of knowledge.
+Civilized scholars employed modern educational methods to become specialized in a limited range of knowledge.
 Meanwhile, the forager lifestyle requires much more use of the mind than a civilized lifestyle, and people living in the wilderness develop an intricate understanding of their land (Diamond 1997 p.
 21).
-High intelligence becomes unnecessary in a civilization where services get provided for you and where your brain can become permanently damaged.
+High intelligence becomes unnecessary in a civilization where services are provided for you and where your brain can become permanently damaged.
 At the same time, technology keeps you alive, even allowing you to reproduce.
 Domesticated animals lack the skills of their wild ancestors.
-Consider how domestication turned a wolf into those little nervous dogs who shake constantly.
+Consider how domestication transformed a wolf into the little, nervous dogs that constantly shake.
 Our descendants will eventually become dumber (Crabtree, 2012).

-The idea that civilized people are better than primitive people has led to misunderstanding, and the ignorance of where we belong allowed civilized writers to invent a cruel image of people in nature, where primitive people struggle to survive.
+The idea that civilized people are superior to primitive people has led to misunderstandings, and the ignorance of our origins has allowed civilized writers to invent a cruel image of people in nature, where primitive people struggle to survive.
 Such a harsh assumption makes civilization seem necessary.
 An essay called “The Original Affluent Society,” written by Marshall Sahlins, refutes this belief by claiming hunters enjoy more leisure than people in industrial societies.
 One of the main sources Sahlins used was the researcher Richard Borshay Lee, who portrayed the San in the Kalahari (Lee, 1979); however, Lee mentions how the San got stuff by working with agricultural cultures (Kelly, 2013 ch.
 1); therefore, the San might not be a reliable example of foragers.

 Section 4: Anthropology